crevrobs21/crevrob21.github.io/index.md

 ## About My Mentor

 Professor Kevin J Liu currently teaches at Michigan State University where he leads a Compuational Biology Lab.
-Hus lab creates new computational methodologies for efficient and accurate comparative genomic analyses – especially in the context of complex evolutionary scenarios – and then connects the resulting insights to phenotype and function.
+His lab creates new computational methodologies for efficient and accurate comparative genomic analyses – especially in the context of complex evolutionary scenarios – and then connects the resulting insights to phenotype and function.
 The end goal of their big-data-driven approach is to generate hypotheses that result in new biological and biomedical discoveries.

 ## About My Project